 Please see the Management of Ill Persons section for procedures in the event that a student or staff member is positively screened while in school.

 The district has developed a plan with policies and procedures for maintaining social distancing of all students, faculty, and staff when on school facilities, grounds and transportation.
-Social distancing includes a 6-foot requirement, or 12-foot for activities requiring voice projection (singing), playing wind instruments and aerobic activities resulting in heavy breathing.
+Social distancing includes a 3-foot to 6-foot requirement, or 6-foot to 12-foot for activities requiring voice projection (singing), playing wind instruments and aerobic activities resulting in heavy breathing.

 To accomplish this, the district has reconfigured/modified space within the schools.
 Some areas of the school will be closed.
 Spaces where people gather, including entryways and hallways, will be restricted to ensure social distancing.
 The use of lockers and student storage areas will be restricted.
 Students will be encouraged to use backpacks.
 They should not carry an unreasonable number of books or materials throughout the day.